zepto-lang/mustache/README.md

-# template
+# mustache

 A minimal templating engine in and for zepto.
-It is still under construction.
+It is a mustache port.

 # Usage